-A Counseling Primer, 2nd ed, introduces students to the profession of counseling, reviews its training curriculum, discusses current professional standards, and presents basic counseling skills.
+A Counseling Primer, second edition, introduces students to the profession of counseling, reviews its training curriculum, discusses current professional standards, and presents basic counseling skills.

-In a comprehensive and accessible format, A Counseling Primer, 2nd ed, provides students with a succinct, up-to-date picture of the counseling profession and the tools they need to make their contribution to the field.
+In a comprehensive and accessible format, A Counseling Primer, second edition, provides students with a succinct, up-to-date picture of the counseling profession and the tools they need to make their contribution to the field.

 "Mary Guindon’s first edition of A Counseling Primer was a gem that presented the basic information that beginning counseling students need to know through an engaging and careful balance of essential knowledge, skills, and self-refection.
 In this second edition, the gem has become a rare diamond.
 This marriage of skills and self-growth encourages student readers to develop a professional identity as competent, compassionate, and self-compassionate counselors.
 Students will love this book and will find it difficult to put it down!"—Barbara Herlihy, PhD, professor in practice, University of Texas at San Antonio; professor emerita, University of New Orleans; American Counseling Association Fellow